 For example, when you tell me that you can’t be with someone you love because he’s already married, then that limitation is real and I think it’s a very good reason for you to kiss your dream goodbye and create a new one.
 However, when you say that you can’t travel and see the places that you want to see because you’re not rich enough to afford it, then clearly, you’re just making excuses as there are ways to make things happen.

-In the piece “7 Rituals to Shatter Your Limitations = Manifest Happiness Under Tonight’s Sagittarius New Moon,” writers The AstroTwins explain the importance of getting rid of your self-imposed blocks in order to focus on what’s working in your life in order to stay optimistic and patient.
+Getting rid of your self-imposed blocks in order to focus on what’s working in your life in order to stay optimistic and patient is very important.

 Once you’ve identified your self-imposed boundaries, it will be easier for you to start doing something about it.
 You will be able to filter out some useless thoughts in your mind and just focus on what really matters.

 Sometimes, to be able to conquer your fears and limits, you must make a fool out of yourself because your life’s party won’t start when you choose to just stay prim and proper at the corner of the dance floor.
 It only begins when you finally have the courage to grab those fluffy feather boas and dance to your own beat.